Generative AI Vs. Predictive AI: A comprehensive comparison

 When questions, recommendations, or issues arise, generative AI can rapidly return well-thought-out, logically organized responses.
 By analyzing a person's question and related context, AI recognizes what information would be most pertinent and constructs explanations covering all important angles concisely yet thoroughly.

 AI's incredible modeling prowess means its generative abilities span text, imagery, audio, video, and other data types.
-This opens possibilities for AI-powered multimedia content like video tutorials, audio books narrated based on written works, visual style recommendations derived textually, and more.
+Utilizing the AI video generators, creators can now effortlessly produce high-quality multimedia content like video tutorials, audio books narrated based on written works, visual style recommendations derived textually, and more.

 Predictive AI utilizes machine learning algorithms to analyze patterns in vast data quantities to forecast future outcomes and events.